 Overview of Madhumalti

-They are woody creepers belonging to the family Combretaceae and are native to the tropical forests of India, Malaysia, Burma, Myanmar and Philippians .
+They are woody creepers belonging to the family Combretaceae and are native to the tropical forests of India, Malaysia, Burma, Myanmar, and the Philippians.
 These plants can grow to a height of up to 10 meters tall.
 They are climbers and need support for growth.
 In wild, they attach themselves to tall trees or any other support.
-The leaves are dark green, elliptical in shape with round base.
+The leaves are dark green, elliptical in shape with a round base.

-The flowers are tubular and has a pleasant scent.
-They are initially white in color when they bloom but turns pink the next day and finally to red when they are fully mature.
+The flowers are tubular and have a pleasant scent.
+They are initially white in color when they bloom but turn pink the next day and finally red when they are fully mature.
 This technique helps in attracting a wide range of pollinators to the plant.
-The plants bear fruits that are small, elliptical shaped with five wings and taste similar to almonds.
+The plants bear fruits that are small, elliptically shaped with five wings, and taste similar to almonds.

-- Madhumalti plants are grown as an ornamental plant and are preferred for their pleasant smell.
+- Madhumalti plants are grown as ornamental plants and are preferred for their pleasant smell.

 - The stems are used in making baskets and traps.